Jason9x/LimitlessFit-Client/README.md

 ### Authentication

-1. Register an account using the registration page.
+1. Register an account through the registration page.
-2. Log in to your account.
+2. Login to the account.
-3. Upon successful login, a JWT token will be provided for authentication.
+3. On successful login, JWT token will be transmitted for authentication.

 ### User Management

-Admins can manage user roles and permissions via the admin panel, enabling access control.
+Admins will be able to manage user role and permissions via the admin panel for enabling access control.

 ### Notifications

-Users will receive real-time notifications, such as order updates and system alerts, via websockets.
+Users will receive real-time notifications, such as order updates and system notifications, via websockets.

 ### Orders Management

-Users can place orders for fitness-related services or products.
-Admins can manage and process orders in the admin panel.
+Users can order fitness-related services or products.
+Admins will be able to handle and process orders via the admin panel.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is published under the MIT License - see the [LICENSE](LICENSE) file for details.